Understanding UX metrics for website success

 How to calculate: Divide successful task completions by total task attempts, then multiply by 100.
 If 78 out of 100 users successfully complete checkout, your task success rate is 78%.

-Time on Task
+Time on task

 Time on task measures the duration users take to complete a specific action.
 Shorter times generally indicate better efficiency, though context shapes interpretation.

 A carbon footprint calculator completed in 30 seconds might be efficient, but one taking 5 minutes with detailed explanations might drive better behavior change.
+In either case, documenting time-on-task gives you concrete efficiency evidence that IT evaluators and procurement leads increasingly ask for during product assessments.

-Error Rate
+Error rate

 How to calculate: Identify opportunities for errors (form fields, navigation choices, button clicks), then divide total observed errors by total opportunities.